-Prysmatic Labs' ETH2 implementation for Phase 0 has received the following audits.
+Prysmatic Labs' implementation for Phase 0 of Ethereum proof-of-stake has received the following audits.

 Finally, many pieces of the code lack unit tests, and hence, relatively low coverage.
 We highly recommend adding meaningful unit tests and improving the coverage to maximize code quality.

 Update: the team addressed almost all of the findings.
 Mapping between issues and solutions is present in PR#6327.

 Report link: Quantstamp - Prysm Phase 0 Final Report.pdf

 #Trail of Bits

 From September 8 through October 2, 2020, the Ethereum Foundation and Prysmatic Labs engaged Trail of Bits to review the security of Prysm.
 Trail of Bits conducted this assessment over the course of 8 person-weeks with three engineers working from 245c18784eda370ea3218e8704651edad763978d from the Prysm repository.
 During the first week, Trail of Bits familiarized ourselves with the codebase build and test systems, investigated fuzzing targets, and ran the existing fuzzers with no crashes.
 We ran automated tools to produce jumping off points for investigation including, but not limited to, gosec, errcheck, ineffassign, semgrep, and the unit tests with the race detector enabled.